-\subsection{Fairness}
+More generally, when the Government cares almost entirely about the infection cost ($\kappa_g = 0.99$), the evidence of free-riding is drastically reduced in general, as long as there is some willingness to comply.

+\subsubsection{Fairness}

-Another property of the equilibria of an HPMG worth studying is how \textit{fair} the distribution of costs is among the Counties for different degrees of centralization and different priorities of the States.
-Of the many fairness concepts that exist in the literature, we apply the popular measure, the Gini coefficient, to Counties' overall costs at profile $\actvec$ returned by Algorithm~\ref{alg:ne}:
+We also study how \textit{fair} the distribution of costs is among the Counties at an HECG equilibrium for different degrees of centralization and different priorities of the States.
+Of the many fairness concepts that exist in the literature, we apply the popular measure, the \textit{Gini coefficient} \cite{gini1912variabilita}, to Counties' overall costs at profile $\actvec$ returned by Algorithm~\ref{alg:ne}: